Aixcalibur/TheVampireInquisition/CHECKLIST.md

 A lot of the mechanics around vampirism revolve around Stress.
 This is in order to synergize with base game mechanics.

 ### Basic Vampire Mechanics
-- Vampire Character Creation
+- Vampire Character Creation (90%) (Need polish pass)
-- Stress events (40%) (vi_stress_on_action)
+- Stress events (40%) (vi_stress_on_action) (need writing)
-- Drain/turn mortal (50%)
+- Drain/turn mortal (90%) (need events and polish pass)
-- Vampire secret and exposed vampire trait (60%) (vi_investigate_secrets.100)
+- Vampire secret and exposed vampire trait (60%) (scheme needs editing, methods of getting rid of exposed vampire need tuning)
-- Generating tasty mortals
+- Anti-Vampire Nuke (80%) (need more testing)

+### Vampire Solo Progression
+- Vampire Perks (80%) (Still a few effects need implementing)
+- Devour other vampires for experience (90%) (Want to polish it)
+- Drain special victims for experience (50%) (Need to generate tasty mortals)
+- Acquire Vampire artifacts (0%)
+- Lair domicile buildings and upgrades (0%)

 ### Flavor Events
-Happen every five years.
+Happen every 5-20 years.
 - Fledgling flavor
-- Progression flavor
+- General Vampire flavor
-- Nightwalker flavor
+- Stress events
 - Ancient flavor making them go to sleep.

 ### Landless Inquisitors
-- Investigate vampire (80%)
-- Hunt vampire
-- Raid Lair
+- Going to push this for second release instead

 ### Mortal Rulers
-- Investigate vampire (80%)
+- Investigate vampire (70%) (scheme needs editing)
-- Raid Lair
 - Order Inquisition
-- Petition Pope

 ### Vampire Government Mechanics
-Most of these mechanics require influence.
 - Siphon wealth from your capital county.
-(95%) (vi_vampire_policy_pulse)
+(95%) (vi_vampire_policy_pulse) (need polish pass)
-- King/Emperor legitimacy represents the Masquerade.
-Every three years, regain a bit of legitimacy.
-- Set up a Princedom anywhere
+- Set up a Princedom anywhere (Should be functional, need longterm testing)
-- Set up a Vassal Princedom for your friends (40%)
+- Set up a Vassal Princedom for your friends (20%) (not functional yet)
-- Denounce vassals
+- Denounce vassals (not implemented yet, but ez)
+- Mark for death and create assassin order (not implemented yet)
+- Vampire court positions (not implemented yet, need ideas)
 - Declare Independence
 - Defect to other Vampire Kingdoms
 - Mark targets for death
 - Lair domicile and buildings (WIP)

-### Vampire Solo Progression
-- Vampire Perks (80%)
-- Devour other vampires for experience (50%)
-- Drain special victims for experience (20%)
-- Acquire Vampire artifacts

-### Vampire AI Activity
-- Turn mortal friends into vampires.
-(90%) (vi_vampire_friendship_pulse)
-- Set up contracts

-### Vampire Dynasties
-- Aphrodisian Bloodline: The archetypical supernatural seducers, the legends about them are numerous across all cultures around the world.
-Their origins have been long lost to time, it is possible they are actually comprised of several similar bloodlines.
-- Anunnaki Bloodline: Originating in Mesopotamia and descended from their mythical progenitor Anu, many Anunnaki see themselves as the shepherds of humanity and have posed themselves as deities to mortals.
-- Nosferatu Bloodline: The most monstrous of vampires, the Nosferatu are said to be cursed with hideous appearances that reflect the inner corruption of their souls.

-## Characters and Story

-### The Court of Night
-The French Court of Night set up by Esclarmonde.
-- Sponsoring artists grants influence, prestige, and piety in the Court of Night

-### Michael the Archangel
-Slumbering in Rome is an ancient Anunnaki vampire who has convinced himself that vampires must be purged.
-He will eat them all.

-### The Faceless One
-The Byzantine Empire has a hidden protector.